Skip to main content

 The most sensitive moments we get with Phil are the moments where we’re in on this juicy little secret that he’s gay, when we see him pleasuring himself with Bronco Henry’s scarf.
 But I still wouldn’t call this a tender moment so much as a voyeuristic one, like we're getting to see something we know this guy wouldn't want us to and feeling some authority over him for that.

 All in all, the idea that he’s tortured because he is gay in a homophobic society plays less like a humanizing character trait and more like bait.
-It exists to remind audiences, “This is what happens when gay men aren’t allowed to express themselves, and yes, you are a genius for recognizing this” without affording the subject any consideration for sympathy.
+It exists to remind audiences, “This is what happens when gay men aren’t allowed to express themselves, and yes, you are a genius for recognizing this” without affording the subject any sympathy.
 There’s also something really disingenuous about the way Phil’s Bronco Henry worship is framed.
 It’s set up in such a way that it’s very obvious for the audience that Phil is in love with this guy, all while Phil himself is deeply in denial about this.
 It’s like we are making fun of Phil behind his back.

 This whole scenario kind of reminds me of American Beauty’s revelation that gay-hating Colonel Fitts is himself a closeted homosexual, or the glee that ensues online when a homophobic public official is outed as being a closeted.
 It’s a sentiment that turns gay-ness into a punchline, a means of punishment, the most humiliating thing that could happen to a person.
 Prospecting allies tend to have a lot of fun with this sort of thing, but at whose expense is it really?